College of Charleston to require mandatory COVID-19 testing for students in the spring

 "The greater frequency and the randomized sampling will provide us with a much better picture for understanding virus transmission on our campus," Hsu said.

-Clemson University required mandatory coronavirus testing for its students last fall.
+Clemson University required mandatory coronavirus testing for its students in the fall.
 Starting Monday, all faculty, staff and students will be required to test weekly.

 Officials at the University of South Carolina announced in December that it will require students to take monthly COVID-19 tests during the spring semester.
 Those who don't participate could be fined or suspended.

-The high level of COVID-19 activity over the summer caused C of C officials to delay the start of in-person classes by two weeks last fall.
+The high level of COVID-19 activity over the summer caused C of C officials to delay the start of in-person classes by two weeks in the fall.

 Despite a recent post-holiday surge in virus activity, the College of Charleston's spring semester will begin Monday with a mix of in-person, online-only and hybrid courses.